Article

 Georgie White stands on rocks in the Colorado River.

 White spent the rest of her life perched on the stern of her personal boat, called the Queen Mary.
 She said, “I fell in love with the river, married it, and I don’t plan on divorce.”
-1 By 1961, she had brought more passengers down the river than anyone in history.
-White’s trips, while iconic, were also bare bones.
+1 By 1961, she had brought more passengers down the river than anyone in recorded history.
+White’s trips, while iconic, were also bare-bones.
 She often did not make safety a priority on her tours.
 Two people lost their lives while on White’s trips.
-Her carefree attitude and outrageous demeanor, often sporting leopard print and curse language, made her well known throughout the country.
-In 1961 she took then-Secretary of the Interior Stewart Udall down the river and was featured in Life magazine, The Tonight Show with Johnny Carson, and Sports Illustrated.
-Over her 45-year career she took thousands of individuals down the river and did not retire until she was 80 years old.
+Her carefree attitude and outrageous demeanor, often sporting leopard print and curse language, made her well-known throughout the country.
+In 1961, she took then-Secretary of the Interior Stewart Udall down the river and was featured in Life magazine, The Tonight Show Starring Johnny Carson, and Sports Illustrated.
+Over her 45-year career, she took thousands of individuals down the river and did not retire until she was 80 years old.
 Mile 24 Rapid in Grand Canyon is now named in her honor as “Georgie Rapid.”

-Over the course of her life, Georgie White witnessed large scale changes to the rafting industry she helped to develop.
-The 1950s, ‘60s, and ‘70s brought an incredible increase in commercial river rafting down the Colorado River.
+Over the course of her life, Georgie White witnessed large-scale changes to the rafting industry she helped develop.
+The 1950s, 60s, and 70s brought an incredible increase in commercial river rafting down the Colorado River.
 Access to the river had greatly expanded, and with that came heightened public interest.
 In 1955, about 70 people traveled the river.
 By 1972, over 16,400 people took the trip.
 This was the commercial river experience that brought Hanns Ebensten to the Grand Canyon.

 A double rainbow over the Grand Canyon